Lawyer: Driver in sheriff's academy crash fell asleep - KESQ

 “I didn’t intentionally do it,” Gutierrez, 22, told NBC4LA during an interview with his family.
 “I wish it never happened.
 I feel bad it happened.”

 The Nov.
 16 crash injured 25 members of a sheriff’s academy class, several critically.
-Authorities said Sunday that one recruit, Alejandro Martinez, was in grave condition.
+An injured cadet was discharged over the weekend while another victim remains hospitalized in critical but stable condition, UCI Health said Monday.

 The crash occurred as sheriff’s and police recruits ran in formation in a street.
 Authorities said the SUV veered onto the wrong side of the road and into the recruits, then crashed into a pole.